A mentor is someone who allows you to see the hope inside yourself.

 Conversely, you may either know or have heard of, someone who has had a terrible experience in academia.
 Or you may even have had a bad experience yourself.
-A recent study reported 39% of graduate students to be suffering from depression, compared to just 6% of the general population measured using the same scale.
-There are a large number of other studies in various universities supporting these findings [1-15].
+A recent study reported 39% of graduate students suffer from depression, compared to just 6% of the general population measured using the same scale.
+There are a large number of other studies in various universities supporting these findings (see Reading List below).

 There are many factors that contribute to poor mental health: lack of work-life balance, internal and external stress, imposter syndrome, and poor mentorship.
 Several recent studies have begun to identify the factors influencing grad students and postdocs wellbeing with the aim to make recommendations on how to improve the situation.